ZeyiCai/grocery_price_freeze_/README.md

 ## Statement on LLM usage

 Some of the r codes were written with the help of the ChatGpt-4o.
-The diagnostics analysis, the template of survey, package citation and variable and package summaries were written with the help of ChatGpt-4o and the entire chat history is available in other/llms/usage.txt.
+The diagnostics analysis, template of the questionnare, package citation and variable and package summaries were written with the help of ChatGpt-4o and the entire chat history is available in other/llms/usage.txt.